Hemasri-P/Azure-Notes/Azure.md

 ## Architecture :

 - ![alt text](image-253.png)
-- Master Node : It manages all the slave nodes
+- Master Node : It manages all the slave nodes , accessed only by Develeopers
-- Slave Node : Contains Pods[is equals to container]
+- Slave Node : Contains Pods[is equals to container] , it utuilizes the features of master , accessed by both users and developers.
 - Cluster made up of : Master node + Many Slave nodes
 - ![alt text](image-254.png)
-- Etcd : used to store the configuration ans state of the cluster
+- Etcd : used to store the configuration and state of the cluster
 - Kubelet[Processor] :runs on each slave node and manage the pods running on that node
 - ![alt text](image-255.png)
 - kube-apiserver: The core component server that exposes the Kubernetes HTTP API